 Defined estimates have been previously described as estimates based on itemized material lists taken from completed or semi-completed engineering drawings.
 They are accurate but extremely costly to prepare.
 Excluding guesses, the least expensive but least accurate construction cost estimate is the "square foot" estimate, where total estimated cost equals square feet of affected area multiplied by a total unit cost per square foot figure.
-An example of a square foot estimate for renovating a 5.000 square foot space could be 5,000 square feet times \$50 per square foot = \$25,000
+An example of a square foot estimate for renovating a 5.000 square foot space could be 5.000 square feet times \$50 per square foot = \$25,000

-Square foot estimates would be acceptable if all construction projects were similar in proportional nature; for example, if 25 percent of the work in
+Square foot estimates would be acceptable if all construction projects were similar in proportional nature: for example, if 25 percent of the work in but fail in the security department.

-COULD YOUR SCHOOL PASS AN ENTRANCE EXAM?
+COULD YOUR SCHOOL PASS AN ENTRANCE EXA